Hooked Fisherman

 Size runs slightly small — check sizing carefully

-**UPF vs. SPF:** UPF (Ultraviolet Protection Factor) applies to fabric; SPF to sunscreen.
-UPF 50 blocks 98% of UV radiation through the fabric.
-For long days on the water, UPF clothing outperforms sunscreen reapplication on covered areas — you sweat off sunscreen but can't sweat off fabric.
+**UPF vs. SPF — they're not the same thing:** UPF (Ultraviolet Protection Factor) applies to fabric; SPF applies to sunscreen.
+UPF 50 blocks about 98% of UV radiation passing through the fabric.
+Over a long day on the water, UPF clothing tends to outperform sunscreen reapplication on covered skin, simply because sweat washes off sunscreen but doesn't compromise fabric coverage.

-**Dark underbrim matters:** A white underbrim on a fishing hat reflects light from the water surface back into your eyes and face.
-Dark green or khaki underbrims absorb that reflected light.
-It's a small design detail that makes a real difference for eye comfort and visibility on bright days.
+**Why the underbrim color isn't cosmetic:** A white or light underbrim reflects light bouncing off the water surface back up into the eyes and face.
+Dark green or khaki underbrims absorb that reflected light instead.
+Anglers who've fished both styles side by side describe it as a small design detail with an outsized effect on eye comfort and visibility on bright days.

 **Affiliate disclosure:** Amazon affiliate links — we earn a small commission at no cost to you.